 What is your preferred mode of transportation?

-Respondents can select one or more options by checking boxes.
+Respondents can select multiple answers by checking one or more boxes.

-When to use: Good format for questions where multiple answers are valid.
+When to use: A good format for questions where multiple answers are valid.

 Example: